foundriesio/docs/source/getting-started/signup/index.rst

 :ref:`ref-factory` is the start of your embedded OS, tailored specifically for your product.
 When you create a Factory, we immediately bootstrap the CI build process.
-This generates a vanilla, unmodified :ref:`ref-linux` OS Image, which is from this point onward, **owned by you**.
+This generates unmodified :ref:`ref-linux` OS Image, which is from this point onward, **owned by you**.

 When your account is created, it is not associated with any factories.
 Create one by clicking :guilabel:`Create Factory`.